alittlemarket/alittlemarket.github.io/_posts/2016-01-20-deal-with-fast-sftp-transferts-using-php.md

 {% endhighlight %}

-Then I've tested this code, with a file of ~10MB between my local machine and the remote server, and I quickly found that the transfer appears to be slow.
+I've tested this code with a file of ~10MB between my local machine and the remote server, and quickly found that the transfer - over a fiber connection - appeared to a bit sluggish : 20 seconds.

-Indeed before running the script, I've tested the same transfer with [FileZilla](https://filezilla-project.org/) and with my current fiber connection, FileZilla said the transfert was completed in less than 2 seconds.

-I've ensured the transfert was slow with `time` utility :
+To confirm that intuition, I ran the same transfer again checking if we had a network congestion issue or using the `time` utility trying to figure out what was the cause of that duration.

 {% highlight bash %}
 $ /usr/local/bin/time -p php sftp_ssh2.php